AbdelhameedMahmoud12/dualport-ram-verification/README.md

 # dualport-ram-verification

 A complete SystemVerilog, UVM, and Formal verification environment for a parameterizable **True Dual-Port SRAM (dp_ram)**.
-This repository verifies the functional correctness, collision behavior, and protocol compliance of the dp_ram module as defined in the official functional specification (v1.2, 2023-10-27).
+This repository verifies the functional correctness, collision behavior, and protocol compliance of the dp_ram module as defined in the official functional specification.

 ---